GajaNen/urgent_triage_rag_assistant/README.md

 ### Retrieval Flow

-The application retrieves passages from a local medical knowledge base using keyword search, two embedding-based searches, and hybrid search before calling the LLM.
+The application retrieves passages from a local medical persistent knowledge base using keyword search, two embedding-based searches, and hybrid search before calling the LLM.
 The complete flow is documented in [docs/pipeline.md, Retrieval](docs/pipeline.md#3-retrieval), [docs/pipeline.md, RAG](docs/pipeline.md#5-rag), and the [RAG Flow](#rag-flow) diagram below.